soapiwan/soapiwan/README.md

 <sub><sup>" if its hostile, you kill it. "</sup></sub>

-*dc, star wars, the big bang theory, assassin's creed games, kcd, cyberpunk 2077*
+*dc, star wars, the big bang theory*

 <sub><sup>^ current main fixations ^</sup></sub>